ChauTran73/weather-app/README.md

 ## Features:
 * See the current weather of your location
-* Search for another location and see the weather of that location along with the local time
+* Search for any another location and get the weather results of that location along with the local time

 ## Demo:
 https://chautran73.github.io/weather-app/